KittyMac/Pamphlet/README.md

 Pamphlet turns resource files into Swift code, allowing those resources to be easily embedded into your executable.
 Resource availability is then checked by the compiler, and will error if the resource is removed from the project.

+Pamphlet also includes a built-in C/C++ preprocessor, which can be used for ANY text files processed by pamphlet.
+This is incredibly powerful, as it allows you to use the power of the preprocessor anywhere.
+See the Preprocessor section for more details.

 For **DEBUG** builds, Pamphet will load the content from disk and not use the embedded content.
 This is particularly useful when you want resource reloading during development, but embedded resources during release.